Armored-22/GraveRejects/save-data/Saves/v1/GraveRejects/README.md

 # Grave Rejects World Save
 > *Updated once a week.
-I keep 7 days worth of world saves on server host.*
+Includes 7 days worth of saves.*
+> *This is not a public file and only serves as a backup if bad things happen.*
+> *Do not bother asking for the password.*